Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data: Methodology

 \section{Methodology}

 This section presents our non-stationary spatio-temporal point process model for COVID-19 cases.
-In the following, we first revisit some essential background of spatio-temporal point processes.
+We first revisit some essential background of spatio-temporal point processes in the following.
 Then we propose a novel point process model with a non-stationary kernel function, which captures complex triggering effects between events in time and space.
 Lastly, we characterize the influence of city landmarks as an exogenous promotion.